Blackout: the Concordia Computer

 A symbolically nameless couple chart their 50-year relationship by recreating their first encounter on every anniversary.
 Madame has carefully written the script of their original encounter and they believe they can recreate the intoxicating feeling of falling in love by saying the same lines year after year but always fall short of this goal and are doomed to disappointment.
 They yearn to be seduced by the exact words of their original encounter but time and circumstance have changed the meaning of these words.
 Liz Valdez returns to Tableau D’Hôte with this intimate, universal, bilingual love story.

 Théâtre d’Aujourd’hui (3900 St Denis St)

-Staged-reading of the first french translation of Lorena Gale’s Angélique, a Black Theatre Workshop and Tableau D’Hôte Theatre presentation.
+Staged-reading of the first french translation of Lorena Gale’s Angélique, a Black Theatre Workshop invitation in association with Tableau D’Hôte Theatre